Salesforce

 Assign to check owner (Gratuity)? option in Toast Web

-In Toast Web, service charges can be created and maintained by navigating to Payments > Checks & receipt setup > Service charges.
+In Toast Web, service charges can be created and maintained by navigating to Payments > Checks & receipt setup > Service charges and fees.
 Several options live here and this page can help you generate a new service charge.

 Back to top